bernardosulzbach/bernardosulzbach.github.io/_posts/2016-02-08-data-should-be-preserved.md

 ---
 layout: post
-title: Data should be preserved
+title: "Data Should Be Preserved"
 ---

 I believe that data should never be lost.
 Specially data that are costly to make